 Although it has its roots in Buddhist meditation, however, is nowadays being extensively practiced by teachers in schools or companies for better business relationships, employee efficiency, and productivity.
 Hence in order to have a positive impact on physical and mental well-being, the need for practicing mindfulness has risen.

 Now let’s do some digging as Why’s and How’s of this new way of ensuring well-being

 Why is it so important?

 The first true change of our life is to first change our minds.

-Here you the Top 6 benefits of mindfulness:
+Here are the Top 6 benefits of practicing mindfulness:

 1. If practiced in dedication, it can majorly decline the level of symptoms due to stress.
 With improved emotional regulation, one can be able to stay in a better mood and in better ability to handle stress.

 2. With the induced state of relaxation achieved through mindfulness, it can increase brain functioning and enhancing concentration and focus.

 3. Mindfulness brings in an enhanced ability to deal with illness.
 Even though it will not be able to take away the symptoms, however, can help is making them more manageable.
 Alongside making it manageable it helps in making the recovery path from chronic illness easier.